kristianmandrup/puppeteer-browser-agent/Actions.md

 - `text` the text of the link to click
 - `pp_id` the special id of the link to click

-The `pp_id` will be added to elements previously collected from screen scraping the page, via `getTabbableElements` and setting `linksAndInputs`.
+The `pp_id` will be added to elements previously collected from screen scraping the page, via `getTabbableElements` and setting `interactiveElements`.

 ```ts
 	{